Why do great ideas fail to become great products?

 • The toolkit covers the complete innovation lifecycle: Problem Statement -> Business Idea -> Brainstorming Workshop -> Idea Assessment -> Business Experiment -> Product Concept -> Hackathon Setup -> Hackathon Assessment -> Universal Idea Model -> Innovation Dictionary.

-• The same methodology forms the foundation of Ainna-the AI-powered product documentation platform.
-Completing toolkit templates and feeding them into Ainna generates complete PRDs, pitch decks, and one-pagers in 60 seconds.
+• The same methodology forms the foundation of Ainna - the AI-powered product strategist.
+Completing toolkit templates and feeding them into Ainna generates complete PRDs, pitch decks, competitive analysis, and one-pagers in 60 seconds.

 Key Takeaway

 The Innovation Toolkit is free because structured innovation tools should be accessible to every team, not just the ones with budget for expensive methodology licenses.
-Ainna users get the entire toolkit free right now-see the last section of this guide for details.
-Download it, run your first structured session this week, and experience firsthand what happens when great thinking meets great structure.
+Ainna users get the entire toolkit free right now - see the last section of this guide for details.

 What document do I need before running a brainstorming session or hackathon?